AU-Master-Thesis/thesis/sections/3-methodology/study-3/tracking-factor.typ

   (#m.p _"end" - #m.p _"start")
 $<eq.projection>

 There are two possible projections we want to consider, specifically when the variable approaches a waypoint, and needs to transition to the next line segment.
-A radius, $r_"switch"$, is defined as the distance within $#m.p _(i+1)$, the index $i$ should be incremented to consider the next line segment.
+A radius, $r_"switch"$#footnote[Configurable as `switch-padding` under the `tracking` table in `config.toml`, see #gbp-rs(content: "AU-Master-Thesis/gbp-rs") at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/ef7b5891f47ca1d57e15fa2628d15e726d0b1901/config/simulations/Solo%20GP/config.toml#L48", "config/simulations/Solo GP/config.toml:48")], is defined as the distance within $#m.p _(i+1)$, the index $i$ should be incremented to consider the next line segment.
 As such, we have the two projections $#m.proj _i$ and $#m.proj _(i-1)$ to consider, see @eq.projections.

 $
   #m.proj _i &= "proj"(#m.x, #m.p _i, #m.p _(i+1)) \